What Is Data Access Governance (DAG)?

 Data Classification

-Data classification involves tagging the data stored with metadata to indicate its level of sensitivity.
+Data classification in data access governance refers to the process of tagging stored information with metadata to indicate its level of sensitivity.
 Understanding how sensitive the information is helps you determine the appropriate security measures and policies for the governance process.

 Classifying data also helps you prioritize sensitive information, such as personally identifiable information (PII), health information (PHI), payment card information (PCI), financial information, authentication information, and customer and employee data.